scarstens/wordpress-plugin-boilerplate-redux/readme.md

 # Extended Usage
 * create folder `includes` and build your classes there.
 They will be automatically included in your main plugin file
-* create folder `lib` and add any class libraries that need to be loaded early (classes used by includes files)
 * create folder `assets` for any static javascript, css or data files that may be needed
 * create folder `admin` and follow TODO in main plugin file for code that only runs on admin side
-* create folders in `admin` that follow the same `lib` `includes` `assets` structure
+* create folders in `admin` that follow the same `includes` `assets` structure

-Note: by keeping your functionality split up into classes in the `includes` directory, you keep you plugin clean and it enables to you build your plugin in a modular OOP design.
-Enabling, disabling and troubleshooting become much simpler when you work this way.
+Note: Because we moved to using SPL_Autoload you no longer need to split includes between `includes` and `lib` folders.
+Instead the system will automatically include files as you attempt to access classes that don't exist.
+This is both easier to manage and more efficient since the system only loads classes its actually using on that page load.

 #Using Github Updater Plugin
 This plugin includes meta lines in the main PHP file.
 By including the github.com url to your repository you can make